Modern Slavery Policy

 This clause sets out how the policy applies and that you can amend it from time to time.

-This clause explains that modern slavery is and how it must be rooted out of your supply chains.
+This clause explains that modern slavery is and how you must root it out of your supply chains.
 It states what standards you require of your suppliers in assisting you, so you can ensure your supply chains are clean.

 This clause states who is responsible for drawing up this policy, monitoring and enforcing it.
 In clauses 3.1, 3.2 and 3.3 select the option that applies in each case.
 Where it is the second option, then state the name or position of the person responsible.

 This clause addresses the employees and advises them of the role they need to play so that the spirit of the policy is observed in practice.
-It encourages whistle-blowing so that any suspected breach may be reported and dealt with.
+It encourages whistle-blowing, so that employees may report any suspected breach and you can then deal with it.
 It confirms that you will protect the whistle-blower from retaliation.

 In clauses 4.3 and 4.6, select the option that applies in each case.
 If the third option, then fill in the relevant position.
 If you do not have a whistle-blowing policy (one is available from Legalo), then delete the words in square brackets in clauses 4.3 and 4.6 that refer to your having one.

 In clause 4.7, fill in the option that applies and, at the end of the clause, fill in the location an employee can find a copy of the business’s grievance policy, e.g. the website, HR team or staff handbook.
 (If you do not have one already, then you can buy one from Legalo.)

 This clause explains that training should be provided.
 Then you can ensure staff, suppliers and other contractors are aware of the policy and what it entails.
-In clause 5.2, select which option applies – the latter, if a hard line is being taken on enforcing the policy.
+In clause 5.2, select which option applies – the latter, if you are taking a hard line on enforcing the policy.